Recorder of Cork

-As with the Recordership of Dublin, the Recordership of Cork could be combined with another legal office, such as that of King's Serjeant-at-law.
-Several Recorders of Cork also served in the Irish House of Commons.
-The Recorder might hold another local office such as Collector of Customs for the Port of Cork.
-Like the Recorder of Dublin, he was elected by the City Corporation, rather than being appointed by the English Crown.
-At least one Recorder of Cork, Henry Bathurst, was also Recorder of Kinsale in the 1660 and 1670s.
+As with the recordership of Dublin, the recordership of Cork could be combined with another legal office, such as that of King's Serjeant-at-law.
+Several recorders of Cork also served in the Irish House of Commons.
+The recorder might hold another local office such as Collector of Customs for the Port of Cork.
+Like the recorder of Dublin, he was elected by the City Corporation, rather than being appointed by the English Crown.
+At least two recorders of Cork, Henry Bathurst and William Worth, also served as Recorder of Kinsale in the 1660 and 1670s.

 The first known reference to the office of Recorder of Cork is in a charter of Queen Elizabeth I in 1574, requiring the Recorder (John Meade or Meagh) to act as a "keeper of the peace", justice of oyer and terminer, and justice of gaol delivery.